Inference for Multi-Dimensional High-Frequency Data: Equivalence of Methods, Central Limit Theorems, and an Application to Conditional Independence Testing: Estimating the Quadratic Covariation Matrix in Presence of Microstructure Noise

-with constants $\mathfrak{D}^{\alpha}$, $\mathfrak{N}_1^{\alpha}$, $\mathfrak{N}_2^{\alpha}$ and $\mathfrak{M}^{\alpha}$ depending on the specific kernel, see Table \ref{tab2}.\footnote{General expressions for the constants $\mathfrak{D}^{\alpha}$, $\mathfrak{N}_1^{\alpha}$, $\mathfrak{N}_2^{\alpha}$ and $\mathfrak{M}^{\alpha}$ are the same as in \cite{zhang} and \cite{bibinger2}, since they apply equally in the special cases discussed there.
-In this paper, we do not focus so much on the theoretical expressions for constants, as our focus in the feasible CLT.} \end{prop} A generalization for non-equidistant sampling is covered by Proposition \ref{procovgms} in Section \ref{sec:5}.
+with constants $\mathfrak{D}^{\alpha}$, $\mathfrak{N}_1^{\alpha}$, $\mathfrak{N}_2^{\alpha}$ and $\mathfrak{M}^{\alpha}$ depending on the specific kernel, see Table \ref{tab2}. \end{theorem} A generalization for non-equidistant sampling is covered by Theorem \ref{procovgms} in Section \ref{sec:3}.
 In this case, the first addend of \eqref{covms} (signal term) hinges on a function \eqref{wlasa}, while the other terms are analogous.
-Inserting `$(1)=(2)=(3)=(4)$' in the general formula \eqref{covms}, we obtain the asymptotic variance of the one-dimensional multi-scale estimator as given in \cite{zhang}.
-Also, for $(1)=(3)$ and $(2)=(4)$, we have the asymptotic variance of the integrated covariance multi-scale estimator as given for the special case in which $\mathbf{H}$ is diagonal in \cite{bibinger2}.
+In the special case $d=1$, we obtain the asymptotic variance of the one-dimensional multi-scale estimator as given in \cite{zhang}.
+The last addend involving $\mathbf{H}^{\otimes}\mathcal{Z}=\cov\big(\epsilon_j\epsilon_j^{\top})$ is induced by end-effects and noise and can be circumvented by the jittering technique, see Section 2.6 of \cite{bn2}.
+For the cross terms note the identity